tlringer/proof-demos/README.md

 proof strategies (like induction), and a whole lot more.
 But we can get _way more creative_ than that.

+**Fun Fact**: The first proof of program correctness was written by Alan Turing in the 1940s.
+He was a cool dude.

 # Oh?
 How Creative?

 I recommend [this podcast](https://soundcloud.com/thesis-review/41-talia-ringer-proof-repair) to hear some of my recent ideas, but like, some examples: